zrino/kvizomat/README.md

 Dev notes:
  - When a commit is marked with "ENTITY CHANGED!", its necessary to run "bin/console doctrine:schema:update --force".
-If its throwing errors, it might be best to backup data from tables, drop whole database and run command again
+If there are errors, try to run "bin/console cache:clear" before running again.
+If its still throwing errors, it might be best to backup data from tables, drop whole database and run command again.